britram/taps-transports/draft-ietf-taps-transports-00.md

 ## Template: Imaginary Transport Protocol (ITP)

-(This subsection is a rough template provide initial guidance to subsection authors on how a subsection should be structured and what information should be provided.
+(This subsection is a initial rough template to provide guidance to subsection authors on how a subsection should be structured and what information should be provided.
+Please don't use it yet, but do think about whether it applies to the protocol section you're writing, and if not, why not.
 It will be removed once a real transport protocol has been fully described in the draft; that protocol's description can then be used as template for the others.
 In general, guidance for writing a transport protocol session is that the description should be short, with enough detail to compare and contrast protocols and extract relevant transport service features, but not necessarily enough detail to implement the protocol or understand corner-cases its design.
 Implementation details and corner cases, if mentioned, should be further explained by reference.)

 ### Introduction and Applicability